Fake paper wallets used as bait

 4. Data theft: Victims are tricked into paying "activation fees" or entering sensitive data

-The basic principle resembles another form of fraud that has also been an issue in Dortmund and the Ruhr area in the past: Phishing via manipulated QR codes at e-charging stations.
-Real QR stickers are replaced with deceptively authentic fakes.
+The pattern resembles another form of fraud previously reported in Dortmund and the Ruhr area: phishing via manipulated QR codes at charging stations, where genuine QR stickers are replaced with fakes.

 Police Warning

-"Anyone who finds cash or valuables should hand them in at the lost and found office.
-Supposed crypto finds are almost always fraud."
+Police advise handing in found cash or valuables at the lost and found office.
+Supposed crypto finds are almost always fraudulent, according to police.

-• Never scan QR codes from unknown papers
+• Do not scan QR codes found on unknown notes

-• Never enter personal data on unknown websites
+• Do not enter personal data on unknown websites

 How QRTrust Protects